vector-of-bool/bpt/docs/dev/reqs.rst

 Supported Platforms and Build Requirements
 ##########################################

-``dds`` aims to be as cross-platform as possible.
+``bpt`` aims to be as cross-platform as possible.
 It currently build and executes on **Windows**, **macOS**, **Linux**, and **FreeBSD**.
 Support for additional platforms is possible but will require modifications to ``bootstrap.py`` that will allow it to be built on such platforms.